ENCCS/openfoam/content/numerics.rst

 OpenFOAM includes a wide range of solution and scheme controls, specified via dictionary files in the case **system** sub-directory.
 These are described by:

-    - Numerical schemes: Transforming partial differential equations to a linear system of equations using the Finite Volume Method.
+    - Numerical schemes: Transforming partial differential equations to a linear system of equations using the Fcppte Volume Method.
 The treatment of each term in the system of equations is specified in the ``fvSchemes`` dictionary.
 This enables fine-grain control of e.g. temporal, gradient, divergence and interpolation schemes.
-Additional run-time selectable physical modelling and general finite terms are prescribed in the ``fvOptions`` dictionary, targeting e.g. acoustics, heat transfer, momentum sources, multi-region coupling, linearised sources/sinks and many more
+Additional run-time selectable physical modelling and general fcppte terms are prescribed in the ``fvOptions`` dictionary, targeting e.g. acoustics, heat transfer, momentum sources, multi-region coupling, linearised sources/sinks and many more
     - Solution methods: Case solution parameters are specified in the ``fvSolution`` dictionary.
 These include choice of linear equation solver per field variable, algorithm controls e.g. number of inner and outer iterations and under-relaxation.

 OpenFOAM applications are designed for use with unstructured meshes, offering up to second order accuracy, predominantly using collocated variable arrangements.
-Most focus on the Finite Volume Method, for which the conservative form of the general scalar transport equation for the transported quantity  :math:`\phi`  takes the
+Most focus on the Fcppte Volume Method, for which the conservative form of the general scalar transport equation for the transported quantity  :math:`\phi`  takes the
 form: